 - Integrate self-reflective practices into their teaching

 - Reflect on and incorporate feedback related to teaching

 - Identify key policies at RDC (or beyond, e.g. AIT) that govern teaching and learning and integrate these into their teaching and planning processes

 - Employ principles of Outcomes Based Curriculum Design into course planning to ensure alignment, threading, and laddering

 - Evaluate a variety of lesson plans for their applicability to one’s teaching focus

 - Discuss relevant evidence from the Scholarship of Teaching and Learning in order to create a learner-centred classroom

-The dates and times for the January offering of ITL are:
+The dates and times for the January offering of ITL are coming soon!

 “I have greatly enjoyed my year of teaching at RDC.
 The ITL course was a great asset and I felt it contributed greatly to my success this year with the students.
 The lesson plan tools and the practice teaching was an eye opener.
 Teachers do a lot of prep work!
 Thank you again for performing my peer observation and I look forward to another year at RDC.”